kscrudders/SLB_LipidMixer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- LICENSE -->

 License: </p>
-This project is distributed under GNU Genereal Public License. </p>
+This project is distributed under GNU General Public License. </p>
 See LICENSE.txt for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- CONTACT -->